 That’s where the actual game begins.
 After flagging a suspicious email – or failing to recognize one – the employee receives an immediate response: a brief visualized instruction of tricks used in the email in question.
 Moreover, successful detections give scores that accumulate in the leaderboard of the whole organization.
 That spices up the experience by a strong socially shared motivation to learn more.

-Why focus on email?
+Why focus on email and employees?

-There’s a simple answer: The modern malware highway is email.
-Around 70 to 90 per cent of cyber attacks start by sending malicious messages that play tricks on the employee.
+There’s a simple answer: the modern malware highway is email.
+Around 70 to 90 percent of cyber attacks start by sending malicious messages that play tricks on the employee.

 Did we say tricks?
 Social engineering is used in all email attacks to lure people to make a mistake.
 Typically, that is a click on a malicious link or an attachment.
 People usually make mistakes within the first few seconds after checking the message.

 Targeting the individual is crucial for social engineering to work.
 That is why we, too, gather data of each user from sources a real attacker could find.
 Speaking more technically, we use a full repertoire of real attack vectors.
-There are different phishing attacks; ransomware attacks, CEO scams and so forth.
+There are different phishing attacks: ransomware attacks, CEO scams, and so forth.

 Our AI-powered game platform enriches the templates automatically based on the information gathered from the individual users and their performance level.
 Gradually, hand in hand with the user’s learning curve, the simulated attacks become harder to spot.